-Upon notification of the following circumstances, 4Kids may authorize payment for up to 14 days for foster care bed-holds:
+Upon notification of the following circumstances, 4Kids may authorize payment for up to fourteen (14) days for foster care bed-holds:

-- Psychiatric hospitalization,
+- Psychiatric hospitalization;

-- Medical facility hospitalization,
+- Medical facility hospitalization;

-- Respite care, summer camp, or other trip,
+- Respite care, summer camp, or other trips;

-- Runaway,
+- Runaway;

-- Unauthorized placement,
+- Unauthorized placement;

-- Temporary placement/visit in own home,
+- Temporary placement or visits in own home;

-- Locked facility, jail, juvenile detention center, and/or
+- Locked facility, jail, juvenile detention center; or

-- Short-term substance abuse placement
+- Short-term substance abuse placement.

-Payments to the Network Provider for foster care during a child's absence are made only if each of the following conditions are met and comply with Texas Administrative Code (TAC) Title 40 Chapter 7, Subchapter C, Continuation of Foster Care Payments During Absences from Care (40 TAC §700.323), DFPS Child Protective Services Handbook, Section 4280, Temporary Absence from Paid Placement and any other applicable state and federal statues, laws, and rules:
+Payments to the Network Provider for foster care during a child's absence are made only if each of the following conditions are met and comply with Texas Administrative Code (TAC) Title 40 Chapter 7, Subchapter C, Continuation of Foster Care Payments During Absences from Care (40 TAC §700.323), DFPS Child Protective Services Handbook, Section 4280, Temporary Absence from Paid Placement and any other applicable state and federal statues, laws, and rules including:

-- Network Provider plans to return the child to the same placement at the end of the absence. - Network Provider agrees to reserve space for the child's return for as long as payments are made in the child's absence. - Network Provider has approval or a request to hold the placement for a child from 4Kids.
-Unless otherwise approved, foster care payments for the same child will not be made to multiple provider's during the child's absence.
-No foster care payments on behalf of the foster child will be made if foster care payments are made to any other provider for the same foster child during the foster child's absence. - Network Provider ensures the placement facility is providing emotional support via active participation in the treatment, meeting the child's concrete needs, having frequent and regular face-to-face contact, facilitating family visits, communicating regarding the child's progress and discharge plan. - Payments for temporarily absent children and youth must be approved by 4Kids Permanency Regional Managers, if the absence is between 15 and 30 days.
+- Network Provider plans to return the child to the same placement at the end of the absence; - Network Provider agrees to reserve space for the child's return for as long as payments are made in the child's absence; - Network Provider has approval or a request to hold the placement for a child from 4Kids.
+Unless otherwise approved, foster care payments for the same child will not be made to multiple providers during the child's absence.
+No foster care payments on behalf of the foster child will be made if foster care payments are made to any other provider for the same foster child during the foster child's absence; - Network Provider ensures the placement facility is providing emotional support via active participation in the treatment, meeting the child's concrete needs, having frequent and regular face-to-face contact, facilitating family visits, communicating regarding the child's progress and discharge plan; and - Payments for temporarily absent children and youth must be approved by 4Kids Permanency Regional Managers, if the absence is between fifteen (15) and thirty (30) days.